 • The Department will initiate an investigation within ten days, which will be concluded within thirty days from the day of the appeal.
-An independent on-site investigation may be conducted if the Department determines that it is necessary.
-The investigation may be continued beyond the thirty day limit at the discretion of the Department.
+This investigation may be continued beyond the thirty day limit at the discretion of the Department.
 At the conclusion of the investigation, the Department will communicate the decision and reasons for the decision to the complainant and the LEA.
 Recommendations and details of the decision are to be implemented within fifteen days of the decision being delivered to the LEA.

-1. What happens if a complaint is not resolved at the state level (the Department)?
+10. What happens if a complaint is not resolved at the state level (the Department)?